RevenueCat/docs/docs/tools/targeting.md

 **How can I testing Targeting in my app?**

 The easiest way to test Targeting is to create a Targeting Rule for an app version that has not yet been released (e.g. only available in TestFlight), and serve a unique Offering to that Targeting Rule.
 Then, check to confirm whether your app in production displays a different Offering than your app version in TestFlight does.

+**Why are Placements not a condition of the Targeting Rule?**
+The Targeting Rule's conditions are what determine whether a given customer matches that audience or not.
+Placements are the various Offerings they may get based on how that customer navigates through your app.
+So conditions are for defining who the customer is, and Placements are for determining what the customer gets.

 **Can I add other custom fields to target my customers by?**